aaiiintt/youtubewatchlist.txt/README.md

 ![Image preview of watchlist ascii art](YouTubeWatchlistVHSHORROR.gif)

-I accidentally made a kind of ASCII YouTube VHS HorrorZine...
+I accidentally made a kind of ASCII YouTube VHS Horror 'zine in a .txt file

 [YouTubeWatchlistVHSHORROR.txt](https://raw.githubusercontent.com/aaiiintt/youtubewatchlist.txt/main/YouTubeWatchlistVHSHORROR.txt) - this text file contains YouTube links to a bunch of films I watched as a teenager on crappy VHS tapes.